mozilla/nunjucks/docs/api.md

 {% api %}
 addGlobal
 env.addGlobal(name, value)
 Add a global value that will be available to all templates.
 Note: this will overwrite any existing global called `name`.
+Returns `env` for further method chaining.
 {% endapi %}

 {% api %}